evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 The Volvo EX90 Twin Motor, with dimensions of 5037 mm in length, 1964 mm in width, and 1744 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Volvo EX90 Twin Motor is available in a total of 8 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Volvo EX90 Twin Motor, allowing you to customize your vehicle to suit your style and driving preferences.
+The Volvo EX90 Twin Motor offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 265/45 tires on 21" rims front and 295/45 tires on 21" rims rear
 - 265/40 tires on 22" rims front and 295/40 tires on 22" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).
 Soft close is a standard function for the side doors.